 Graduate Student Government: Adria Schwarber

 Office of Postdoctoral Affairs: Blessing Enekwe (Conference Co-Chair)

-College of Mathematical and Natural Sciences: Phillip Staniczenko, Postdoctoral Associate
+College of Computer, Mathematical, & Natural Sciences: Phillip Staniczenko, Postdoctoral Associate

 School of Public Health: Nancy Gray Smith and Sylvette LaTouche-Howard